unicesi/EketalCompiler/README.md

 ### 3.3.
 Import the project

-Once you have installed those features, import the downloaded sources in your favorite eclipse IDE as a maven project as follows:
+Once you have installed those features, import the downloaded sources in your favorite eclipse IDE as a Maven project as follows:
 #### 3.2.1.
-Go to "File" -> "Import…"
+Go to "File" -> "Import..."
 #### 3.2.2.
 Then "Maven" -> "Existing Maven Projects"
 #### 3.2.3.
 Select the folder where you downloaded the sources, select all and click on "Finish".

 ### 3.4.
 Fix the build path
-Finally, Github does not allow to have empty folders, so eclipse will show a build path error named as follows "The project cannot be built until build path errors are resolved co.edu.icesi.eketal.ide”.
+Finally, Github does not allow to have empty folders, so eclipse will show a build path error named as follows "The project cannot be built until build path errors are resolved co.edu.icesi.eketal.ide".
 So the missing folders must be added manually as shown next:

 #### 3.4.1.
-In the “Package Explorer” view from eclipse, right click in the "co.edu.icesi.eketal.ide project" -> "New" -> "Folder"
+In the "Package Explorer" view from eclipse, right click in the "co.edu.icesi.eketal.ide project" -> "New" -> "Folder"
 #### 3.4.2.
-Name that folder as “src” without the quotes and "Finish" option.
+Name that folder as "src" without the quotes and "Finish" option.
 #### 3.4.3.
 Repeat (3.3.1.) and name the new folder as "xtend-gen"
 #### 3.4.4.
 Finally, right click in the in the parent project "co.edu.icesi.eketal.parent" -> "Maven" -> "Update Project".